belgiumJS/belgiumjs.github.io/content/about.en.md

 ---
 title: About
+description: About BelgiumJS.
+How to help launch the project.
 ---

-BelguimJS is an organization dedicated to bringing together open source javascript developers.
+BelgiumJS is an organization dedicated to bringing together open source javascript developers.

 ## How to help launch the project